MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailDetailATPReport.md

 - File Name
 - Malware Name

 This cmdlet is limited to 10,000 results.
-If you reach this limit, you can use available parameters to filter the output.
+If you reach this limit, you can use the available parameters to filter the output.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).